yashhdubey03/tailwind-traders-powerbi-analytics/README.md

 were standardized into a single currency.
 The resulting data model was designed to support scalable analysis across products, countries, and time periods.

+## Analysis & Reporting

+With a clean and well-structured data model in place, the focus shifted to analyzing sales performance and profitability from a business perspective.

+Key analytical measures were defined to evaluate performance across different time periods, including yearly, quarterly, and year-to-date views.
+Median sales were also used alongside totals to better represent typical sales behavior and reduce the influence of extreme values.

+Two primary report pages were designed to support analysis:
+- **Sales Overview**, focusing on product demand, customer engagement, and sales trends
+- **Profit Overview**, focusing on revenue generation and profitability across products and regions

+Visualizations were selected based on the type of insight required.
+Bar and column charts were used for comparison across categories, line and area charts were used to analyze trends over time, and KPI visuals highlighted key business metrics for quick evaluation.

 > **Note:** This project is based on a retail business scenario and was developed as part of a professional analytics capstone for learning and portfolio purposes.